Government Guidance to the Tenant Fees Act, with a side of #EndSection21

 How closely does this meet the outcome you expected when you learnt about plans to abolish section 21 evictions?
 What changes would you really like to see?
+Please do share your thoughts.
 If there is to be a consultation, we need to submit an informed response.

 And here’s the Guidance to the Tenants Fees Act 2019

 Making accurate assessments of the affordability of renting is complex but put we all know that renting is costly.
 Across London and the South East, affordability peaked in 2015, at 45% of net earnings, according to Michael Lloyd, writing for mortgageintroducer.com.
 In March 2019, the average rent for a home in Greater London rose to £1,737 pcm, the highest level on record.
 We fear that, if landlords remain free to raise rents every year or two, when section 21 is finally abolished, we are highly likely to be forced out by unaffordable costs.

 To help make a strong case for rent controls, Renters’ Rights London recently conducted a survey on affordability.
 If you contributed a response, thank you very much indeed.